opentox/loael-paper/loael.md

 Relying on standard animal toxicological testing for chemical hazard identification and characterization is increasingly questioned on both scientific and ethical grounds.
-In addition, it appears obvious that from a resource perspective, the capacity of standard toxicology to address the safety of thousands of untested chemicals (Fowler et al., 2011) to which human may be exposed is very limited.
+In addition, it appears obvious that from a resource perspective, the capacity of standard toxicology to address the safety of thousands of untested chemicals [@Fowler2011] to which human may be exposed is very limited.
 It has also been recognized that getting rapid insight on toxicity of chemicals in case of emergency safety incidents or for early prioritization in research and development (safety by design) is a big challenge mainly because of the time and cost constraints associated with the generation of relevant animal data.
 In this context, alternative approaches to obtain timely and fit-for-purpose toxicological information are being developed.
 Amongst others, non-testing, structure-activity based *in silico* toxicology methods (also called computational toxicology) are considered highly promising.
-Importantly, they are raising more and more interests and getting increased acceptance in various regulatory (e.g. ECHA, 2008;
+Importantly, they are raising more and more interests and getting increased acceptance in various regulatory (e.g.
-EFSA, 2016, 2014; Health Canada, 2016; OECD, 2015) and industrial (e.g.
+[@ECHA2008, @EFSA2016, @EFSA2014, @HealthCanada2016, @OECD2015]) and industrial (e.g.
-Stanton and Kruszewski, 2016; Lo Piparo et al., 2011) frameworks.
+[@Stanton2016, @LoPiparo2011]) frameworks.

-For a long time already, computational methods have been an integral part of pharmaceutical discovery pipelines, while in chemical food safety their actual potentials emerged only recently (Lo Piparo et al., 2011).
+For a long time already, computational methods have been an integral part of pharmaceutical discovery pipelines, while in chemical food safety their actual potentials emerged only recently [@LoPiparo2011].
 In this later field, an application considered critical is in the establishment of levels of safety concern in order to rapidly and efficiently manage toxicologically uncharacterized chemicals identified in food.
-This requires a risk-based approach to benchmark exposure with a quantitative value of toxicity relevant for risk assessment (Schilter et al., 2014a).
+This requires a risk-based approach to benchmark exposure with a quantitative value of toxicity relevant for risk assessment [@Schilter2014].
 Since most of the time chemical food safety deals with life-long exposures to relatively low levels of chemicals, and because long-term toxicity studies are often the most sensitive in food toxicology databases, predicting chronic toxicity is of prime